 August 2006: Cimematographic Joyce

-The participants of the Cimematographic Joyce Workshop include the following: Scarlett Baron (England), Marco Camerani (Italy), Jörg Drews (Germany), Heyward Ehrlich (USA), Marianna Gula (Hungary), Christiane Heuwinkel (German), Arleen Ionescu (Romania), Jesse McNight (USA), Stephanie Nelson (USA), John Paul Riquelme (France), & Jolanta Wawrzycka (USA).
+The participants of the Cimematographic Joyce Workshop include the following: Scarlett Baron (England), Marco Camerani (Italy), Jörg Drews (Germany), Heyward Ehrlich (USA), Marianna Gula (Hungary), Christiane Heuwinkel (Germany), Arleen Ionescu (Romania), Jesse McNight (USA), Stephanie Nelson (USA), John Paul Riquelme (USA), and Jolanta Wawrzycka (USA).

 August 2005: Polyoptical Cyclops